Staufen im Breisgau: Leisure and sports facilities

 The Alemannenbad is a solar-heated outdoor pool with a large sunbathing area.
 After the Lorettobad in Freiburg, it is the oldest outdoor swimming pool in Baden-Württemberg.
 The buildings in the entrance area and the changing rooms are under monument protection.
 The Alemannenbad Staufen eV association was founded in 2003 to provide support.
-The history of the bathroom is extensively presented in an online publication.
+The history of the changing room and bathroom is extensively presented in an online publication.